mdtanker/polartoolkit/docs/contribute.md

 After release a new version on PyPI, we will create a new release on conda-forge, and the new dependencies should automatically be included there.

-If you add a dependency necessary for using the package, make sure to include it in the Binder config file.
+If you add a dependency necessary for using the package, make sure to add it to `env/env_test.ylm` and include it in the Binder config file.
 See below.

 ## Set up the binder configuration